Thomas Strobl: Member of the Bundestag, 1998–2016

-Baden-Württemberg's State Minister of the Interior, 2016–present
+Baden-Württemberg's State Minister of the Interior, 2016–2026

 Ahead of the 2016 state elections, Strobl lost against Guido Wolf in a party-wide vote on who should run for the office of Minister-President of Baden-Württemberg.
-Strobl did not run for a state parliament seat in 2016.
+Strobl did not run for a state parliament seat in 2016, and in 2021, ran in Landtagswahlkreis Heilbronn without success.

 After the elections, Strobl – alongside Guido Wolf – led the exploratory talks with the Alliance '90/The Greens party of Minister-President Winfried Kretschmann before starting formal coalition talks.
-Since May 2016, he has been serving as Deputy Minister-President and State Minister of the Interior, Digitisation and Migration in a coalition government of Greens and Christian Democrats in Baden-Württemberg (Cabinet Kretschmann II).
-As one of Baden-Württemberg's representatives at the Bundesrat, Strobl is a member of the Committee on Internal Affairs and of the German delegation to the NATO Parliamentary Assembly.
+From May 2016, he served as Deputy Minister-President and State Minister of the Interior, Digitalisation and Migration in a coalition government of Greens and Christian Democrats in Baden-Württemberg (Cabinet Kretschmann II).
+As one of Baden-Württemberg's representatives at the Bundesrat, he was a member of the Committee on Internal Affairs and of the German delegation to the NATO Parliamentary Assembly.

-In the – unsuccessful – negotiations to form a coalition government with the Christian Social Union in Bavaria (CSU), the Free Democratic Party (FDP) and the Green Party following the 2017 national elections, Strobl was part of the 19-member delegation of the CDU.
+Following the 2017 national elections, in the – unsuccessful – negotiations to form a black-yellow-green "Jamaica" coalition with the Christian Social Union in Bavaria (CSU), the Free Democratic Party (FDP) and the Green Party, Strobl was part of the 19-member delegation of the CDU.

-Following his party's result in the 2019 European elections, Strobl announced his intention to not lead the CDU campaign to unseat incumbent Minister-President Kretschmann in Baden-Württemberg's 2021 state elections; instead, Susanne Eisenmann was nominated as Kretschmann's challenger in the 2021 Baden-Württemberg state election.
+In the wake of his party's result in the 2019 European elections, Strobl announced his intention to not lead the CDU campaign to unseat incumbent Minister-President Kretschmann in Baden-Württemberg's 2021 state elections; instead, Susanne Eisenmann was nominated as Kretschmann's challenger in the 2021 Baden-Württemberg state election.
 In late 2019, he also announced his candidacy in Landtagswahlkreis Heilbronn for a seat in the state parliament.
 Both Eisenmann and Strobl, who in 2016 were appointed ministers without having run for parliament seats, failed to get elected to the parliament in 2021.
 While Eisenmann resigned from politics, Strobl remained minister.

 Following the CDU's and his own performance in the 2021 state elections, Strobl only received 66.5 percent of his party delegates’ votes in his re-election as chair.
-The new state level CDU leader is Manuel Hagel.